Review | The Outer Worlds (Switch Version)

-Other issues come from the textures sometimes taking a bit to load.
-Assets that you come across can sometimes take a bit to load, even giving lower poly models.
+Other issues come from the textures sometimes taking some time to load.
+Assets that you come across can also suffer from loading issues, even giving lower poly models until you get close.
 It seems obvious that these were sacrifices to make the game perform as best as possible.
 Overall, the game does perform reasonably, though the frame rate does dip below 30 FPS from time to time.
 Load times can sometimes be an issue as well, as new areas can take upwards of a minute to load.
 Moving through open areas can also hit players with mini-loads that briefly interrupt gameplay.

 Of course, it wouldn’t be a Switch version without portability.
 This seems to be where The Outer Worlds takes the biggest hit.
 While the game performs about the same in handheld mode, the visual quality drops even further, blurring the graphics immensely.
 It’s even more noticeable due to the incredibly sharp HUD elements, making a big contrast that basically highlights the downgrade more.
 Choosing between the two options, TV mode is the most ideal experience, with handheld mode as a last resort.
 Both options are definitely still playable, but it does make one wonder if more improvements can be made.